 When you arrive in Cusco, you will separate your hiking gear from the rest of your travel kit.
 You will typically leave the surplus clothes in your hotel, so it is important that you either pack a small duffel bag or simply use your main travel suitcase and pack your hiking backpack inside that.

 If you have porters, it is important that you separate the gear that you will need during the day from the items that you don’t need that the porters will be able to carry straight to the next campsite for you.

 Every day, you will be wearing a total of about 3-5kg of kit.
 This means that you will have to carry about 3kg of gear yourself, as well as 2-3kg for snacks and water.

 Overall, most people keep their daypack below 10kgs.
 If you are trekking without porters, you will need to be conservative with the weight of kit you bring.
-Try keep your total kit below 15kg (including the 3-5kg of kit you will be wearing).
+Try to keep your total kit below 15kg (including the 3-5kg of kit you will be wearing).

 When looking at backpacks, one of the key features is the ability of the bag to transfer most of the weight onto the trekkers hips.
 Your shoulders should support no more than 30 % of the total weight.
 Critical features of a good backpack include:

 One of the main tips to avoid altitude sickness is to stay well hydrated throughout your trek.
 On the trek, you should drink 2-3L of water per day.
-Although your touring company should take care to provide you with clean water, you might want to bring water-purification tablets along as an added precaution and to make the water taste better.
+Although your touring company should take care to provide you with clean water, you might want to bring some water-purification tablets or Isotonic powder along as an added precaution and to make the water taste better.